isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-pictures-of-bed-bug-bites.markdown

 , and
 [bed bugs can't jump or fly](https://pestpolicy.com/do-bed-bugs-jump/) .
 ## Pictures of Bed Bug Bites?
-Stings, Allergies? -  What Do Bed Bug Bites Look Like?
+Stings, Allergies? -Â  What Do Bed Bug Bites Look Like?
 The bites are usually found on the body parts that are [exposed to the bed bugs](https://pestpolicy.com/what-does-bed-bug-poop-look-like/) while you sleep.
 These could be the neck, hands, shoulders, legs, arms, and face.
 Though not the usual case,